d11e9/ethos/README.md

 An Ethereum Browser

 Still under development.
-Binaries for the various platforms (when appropriate) will be available at: [https://github.com/projectdnet/ethos/releases](https://github.com/projectdnet/ethos/releases).
+Binaries for the various platforms (when appropriate) will be available under the Releases tab.

 ##Development Build